 4. Let the Results Begin to Take Shape

-Once you have all your images, videos, and other creative assets are ready, it’s time to start posting your ads.
+Once you have all your images, videos, and other creative assets ready, it’s time to start posting your ads.
 Keep in mind that each platform has different rules and instructions regarding ad distribution, so make sure to do your research beforehand.
 Don't forget to monitor your ad results regularly so that you can have a clear picture of whether they're working or not.
 Most platforms have inbuilt analytic tools to help you keep tabs on your metrics.